Rohitk131/flashpay/README.md

 ---
-title: FlashPay
-description: Send money to your friends effortlessly with FlashPay.
----

-import Link from 'next/link';
-import Image from 'next/image';

 # 🚀 FlashPay

 FlashPay is a web application that allows users to send money to their friends with ease.
 Built using **Next.js**, **Prisma**, **NeonDB**, and **Framer Motion**, FlashPay offers a modern and smooth user experience.